Summary

 Civil Guards

 Spanish colonial police force that enforced order through intimidation and violence.
-They were known for brutally suppressing any resistance from Filipinos.
+They had broad powers to arrest, beat, or shoot Filipinos with little accountability.

 Modern Usage: